gchq/stroom-docs/content/en/docs/install-guide/setup/open-id.md

 Without Administrator rights you will not be able to clear the caches so you will need to restart Stroom.
 {{% /warning %}}

 Navigate to _http://<stroom fqdn>_ and Stroom should re-direct you to the IDP (KeyCloak) to authenticate.
 Enter the username of `admin` and password `admin`.
-You should be authenticated and re-directed back to stroom.
+You should be authenticated by KeyCloak and re-directed back to stroom.
 Your user ID is shown in the bottom right corner of the Welcome tab.

 As an administrator, the _Tools_ => _User Permissions_ menu item will be available to manage the permissions of any users that have logged on at least once.